 The final take is that the VIP Tour at Universal Orlando is truly a VIP Experience.
 You don’t need to worry about not getting to the front of lines and not having an memorable day.
 Once the stresses of planning, trying to beat lines, deciding where to eat, and meeting everyones’ needs are removed, a new experience unfolds before your very eyes.
 As a mother, I found I was enjoying our vacation without having to check a map or ride wait time app.
 I spent time instead experiencing the delights of the park with my family.
 I loved watching my kids’ reactions to things and holding their hands on new rides I hadn’t yet experienced like Skull Island: Reign of Kong.

 I’ll admit being treated like a VIP wasn’t so bad after all.
+Headed to Disney World?
+Check out the Disney VIP tours guide from Luxe Recess.

 Pin Image Courtesy of Melinda Johnson at Melinda Jae Photography http://melindajae.com